 The Policy Trace Tool can emulate a client request and then detail how the Web Proxy processes that request.
 It can be used to trace client requests and debug policy processing when troubleshooting Web Proxy issues.
-You may perform a basic trace or you may enter advanced trace settings and override options.
+You can perform a basic trace, or you can enter advanced trace settings and override options.